Our Vision

 - the origins and nature of religious liberty

-- conflicts and concord between church and state
+- the proper relationship between church and state in a Constitutional republic

 - the place of the nation-state in the modern world